adrg/go-wkhtmltopdf/README.md

 ## Installation
     go get github.com/adrg/go-wkhtmltopdf

-Alternatively, you may want to clone this repository if you're running a OS other than Windows or a more up to date version of wkhtmltopdf, since the wkhtmltox library shipped here is actually a DLL, version 0.12.4.
+Alternatively, you may want to clone this repository if you're running a OS other than Windows or a more up to date version of wkhtmltopdf.

 In this case, we've got a **How To** waiting for you down this page.
 Keep going.